rstoyanchev/spring-mvc-31-update/infrastructure/slides.md

 .notes Duplicated handler method selection, can't split HTTP methods across controllers, etc.

-!SLIDE small incremental
+!SLIDE incremental
+# New, Spring 3.1
-# New @MVC Support Classes
+# @MVC Support Classes

 * `RequestMappingHandlerMapping`
 * `RequestMappingHandlerAdapter`
 * `ExceptionHandlerExceptionResolver`

-!SLIDE incremental small
-# Configuring the
-# New Support Classes

-* Enabled by default from the MVC Java config and namespace
-* Old classes still available but no new features

 !SLIDE center

 ![support-classes.png](support-classes.png)

+!SLIDE incremental
+# @MVC Configuration

+* __New__ support classes "on"
+* ... if using MVC namespace, Java config
+* __Old__ support classes still the default
+* ... if not using namespace or Java config
+* ... no support for new features

+.notes Use of namespace is by choice and represents the recommended configuration

 !SLIDE center